heyitsjearbear/mosurveys/MoSurveys – Product Requirements & Architecture Do 296ebddc936880ca8688f5a09d9567ab.md

 - Switch between **Grid** and **Table** view using Context.
 - Filter by audience, creation date, or sentiment.
 - Edit / Delete / Clone (increment version numbers).
-- Download QR code and open analytics in one click.
+- Copy survey link and open analytics in one click.

 ---